clairemariko/week7_weekend_homework/README.md

 <h5>personal goal</h5>
 <b>main</b>
 practise using apis
-understand and become flunet in DOM requests
+understand and become fluent in DOM requests

 <b>further</b>
 using charts to display the information